 It worked for a while; however, now proxies are all but useless.
 Most services have figured out how to recognize and block them.
 All of this is a moving target, though, the rules change daily.
-For months in Panama my proxy stopped working, so I switched to a VPN.
 Oddly, in recent weeks my proxy has started to work again with some services.
 I am mystified.